refinedev/refine/documentation/docs/routing/hooks/use-resource-params/index.md

 source: packages/core/src/hooks/use-resource-params
 ---

-`useResourceParams` is used to get the related parameters of the current resource such as `resource`, `id` and `action`.
-It also provides `formAction` to determine the action of the form and `setId` to set the `id` programmatically without having to use a separate state for it.
+`useResourceParams` is used to access the related parameters of the current resource, such as `resource`, `id`, and `action`.
+It also provides `formAction` to determine the form action, and `setId` to set the `id` programmatically without needing a separate state.
+In addition, it returns the `resources` array defined in `<Refine />`.

+If you pass a resource name or identifier to `useResourceParams`, it will return the matching `resource` object.
+If no match is found, a temporary `resource` will be created using the provided name or identifier.

 ## Usage